algorandfoundation/xGov/Proposals/xgov-26.md

 On top of such a utility aspect of the ASA Stats Offer NFTs, it is expected that some NFTs can be sold on the open market for an increased price.
 Sometimes that will be caused just by the interesting content of the offer itself, while sometimes a possibility to reach and communicate in the chat (for whatever reason) with the other holder of the NFT may set a higher price than just a usual minting cost.

-It is planned that the research and development lasts for 8 months.
-For the starting date of 31/08/2023, the date of deployment is set to be 30/04/2024.
+It is planned that the research and development lasts for 9 months (three  governance cycles).
+For the starting date of 30/09/2023, the date of deployment is set to be 30/06/2024.

 The ASA Stats Offer is an integral part of the ASA Stats project.
 As always in ASA Stats, bug fixing and the implementation of new dApps are always prioritized over the other subprojects, so the suggested timeframe is set based on the ASA Stats team's predictions of time consumed for both proposal's requirements and implementation of new dApps in the core ASA Stats engine.

 Some of the core technologies that this subproject depends on are already scheduled for development in the ASA Stats Roadmap document.
 Among others, those include NFT price evaluation (early 2023Q3), user authentication (2023Q3), and real-time data refresh using WebSockets (2023Q4).

-### Milestone 1: Proof of concept for the user authentication
+### Milestone 1: Proofs of concepts, database design, WebSocket server deployment, and NFT royalties research in a public discussion

-Date: 31/10/2023
+Date: 3 months
-Amount: 2,000
+Amount: 55,000
+Description:  In the first phase, the team will be focused on the following tasks:
-Description: Research existing technologies and possible ways for creating a transaction that will prove the user's ownership of an Algorand address.
-Create a working prototype.
+- POC for creating a transaction that will prove the user's ownership of an Algorand address.

-### Milestone 2: Proof of concept for the atomic transfers to and from the escrows

-Date: 31/12/2023
-Amount: 8,000
-Description: Research existing technologies and possible ways for creating the escrows and signing the atomic transfers from and to them from the user accounts.
+- POC for creating the escrows and signing the atomic transfers from and to them from the user accounts.
 Define limits for the number of different ASA that can be involved in an offer and propose the optimal and maximum numbers.
-Create a working prototype.

-### Milestone 3: Proof of concept for the non-users' notification transaction creation

-Date: 31/10/2023
-Amount: 2,000
-Description: If the target address - to which the offer refers - hasn't been connected to an ASA Stats user then a transaction should be sent to the target address with the minimal amount of ALGO needed to trigger a notification on major wallet apps.
-Research, develop, and deploy a prototype.
+- POC for creating a transaction that should be sent in a case when the target address (to which the offer refers) hasn't been connected to an ASA Stats user with the minimal amount of ALGO needed to trigger a notification on major wallet apps.

-### Milestone 4: Database design and deployment

-Date: 31/10/2023
-Amount: 10,000
-Description: Research and find the most suitable SQL or NoSQL database system that is going to be used in the ASA Stats Offer backend.
-Design and deploy one or two databases that will record offers and chat messages.
+- Researching and selecting the most suitable SQL or NoSQL database system that is going to be used in the ASA Stats Offer backend.
+Design of the database (as well as creating the documentation) that will record offers and chat messages.

-### Milestone 5: NFT royalties research and public discussion

-Date: 31/01/2024
-Amount: 2,000
+-  Designing, developing, and deployment of a WebSocket server that will allow transmitting of the offers' data being edited to both offer's participants in real-time.
-Description: Open public discussion and communicate with the NFT creators about the optimal implementation of the NFT creators' royalties in the ASA Stats Offer workflow.
+- Opening a public discussion and communicating with the NFT creators about the optimal implementation of the NFT creators' royalties in the ASA Stats Offer workflow.

-### Milestone 6: Development and deployment of a WebSocket server
+### Milestone 2: Development of the Offer backend and related API

-Date: 30/11/2023
-Amount: 18,000
-Description: Design, develop, and deploy a WebSocket server that will allow transmitting editing of offers data in real-time to both offer's participants.

-### Milestone 7: Backend development

-Date: 31/12/2023
+Date: 3 months
-Amount: 43,000
+Amount: 95,000
+Description: In the second phase, the team will be focused on the following tasks:
-Description: Design and develop all the backend logic responsible for saving offers and chat data to the database, as well as transmitting all the messages to the users.
+- Designing and developing all the backend logic responsible for saving offers and chat data to the database, as well as transmitting all the messages to the users through the WebSocket server.

-### Milestone 8: Development and deployment of the related ASA Stats API

-Date: 31/01/2024
-Amount: 45,000
-Description: If a user has got opened a list of offers or an offer page then the offers' data will be updated in real time through the WebSocket server.
-The requests and responses will be integrated into the ASA Stats API which will be the only way to process assets evaluation using the existing ASA Stats engine.
+- Creating the ASA Stats API part which will be responsible for evaluating the offer's assets in real-time using the existing ASA Stats engine.

-### Milestone 9: POC integration
+### Milestone 3: POC integration, frontend design and development, mobile app development, and beta testing

-Date: 31/12/2023
+Date: 3 months
-Amount: 42,000
+Amount: 100,000
+Description: In the final phase, the team will be focused on the following tasks:
-Description: Implementation of Milestones 1-3 proofs of concept into the ASA Stats Offer workflow.
+- Implementation of Milestone 1's proofs of concept into the ASA Stats Offer workflow.

-### Milestone 10: Frontend design and development

-Date: 31/03/2024
-Amount: 38,000
-Description: Design and develop all the website pages and integrate them the backend.
+- Designing and developing all the website pages and their integration with the backend.

-### Milestone 11: Mobile app development

-Date: 31/03/2024
-Amount: 25,000
-Description: Upgrade the mobile app for IOS and Android to use the data delivered in real-time from the WebSocket server using ASA Stats API (extended with the ASA Stats Offer features).
+- Upgrading the mobile app for IOS and Android to use the data delivered in real-time from the WebSocket server using ASA Stats API (extended with the ASA Stats Offer features).

-### Milestone 12: Deployment of the Beta testing platform and beta testing

-Date: 30/04/2024
-Amount: 15,000
-Description: Before actual deployment for the users of the ASA Stats, a testing platform will be developed and deployed online.
-It will be used by users selected from the ASA Stats community.
-Final testing of the ASA Stats Offer application will be conducted by the members of the ASA Stats community using the beta testing platform deployed in Milestone 11.
+- Developing and deploying a beta testing platform for the ASA Stats Offer.
+- Beta testing of the ASA Stats Offer application conducted by the members of the ASA Stats community.

 ## Benefits for the community